 Throughout the town, there are small placards posted along the side of every historical building providing history to visitors who are passing by.
 This is something special and it should be one of the top things to do when visiting.

-The Whitefish historical walk will transport you back in time as you walk the sidewalks of Central Avenue and the downtown.
-You can get a fully guided tour at the Whitefish Museum, The Whitefish train depot and the Whitefish Visitor info center.
+The Whitefish historical walk will transport you back in time as you walk the sidewalks of Central Avenue and downtown.
+You can get a fully guided tour at the Whitefish Museum, The Whitefish train depot, and the Whitefish Visitor info center.